 The ongoing COVID-19 crisis is creating irrevocable damage around the world.
 But it has also made every sector to be more innovative and look for new ways of sustainment and growth.
 The education sector is no different.
 To move forward and enable continuous learning, the entire education ecosystem—students, teachers, parents and education providers–are collectively ensuring to stay committed to new ways of education.
 To ensure a way forward they are now adapting to online learning models.

 In the pre-pandemic era, many universities across the world were already following distance education and online learning models to bridge the learning gaps and make education available to students across the world.

 Education sector is considered to be one of the forward-thinking markets which is open to embracing new technology.
-Even prior to COVID-19, according to a report published in 2019, online education services were growing rapidly and expected to become a $325 billion industry by 2025.
+Even prior to COVID-19, according to a report published in 2019, online education services were growing rapidly and expected to become a $1 trillion industry by 2027.

 Though accurate figures are a bit of a far fetch at the moment, there has been a steep increase in educational institutions adapting to online learning models with the help of Cloud due to COVID-19 crisis.

 Cloud Empowers Online Learning – Here’s how –

 Cloud is emerging as the most trusted platform that facilitates this biggest shift in the education sector.
 Many collaborative learning methods, for example, are completely running on cloud platforms.
 Universities are now open to adopting various cloud consumption models—be it public cloud or private cloud or hybrid cloud (which gives the best of both worlds!).

 Though remote learning as a concept has been around, scalability was a big challenge for the model.
 During COVID, remote learning had to be made available to a large number of students, irrespective of where they are.
 Cloud is ensuring that remote learning systems can be scaled up rapidly, allowing hundreds or thousands of students to access information at once.